Carson College of Business Eligible Courses as of Spring 2017

 - Study abroad for 6 or more credit hours.
 Two smaller study abroad programs may be accumulated to meet the entire six credit hour requirement.
 International students in the Carson College of Business (not including WSU Online students) will meet their study abroad requirement through their study in the United States.

 - Complete a major or minor in a foreign language.

-- Students that demonstrate proficiency in a foreign language will be deemed to have met the College of Business International Experience requirement (e.g., STAMP test).
+- Students who demonstrate proficiency in a foreign language will be deemed to have met the College of Business International Experience requirement (e.g., STAMP test).
 [Honors College students that meet their demonstrated proficiency in a foreign language will also be deemed to have met the College of Business International Experience Requirement.]

 - Complete a minimum of one year international experience in any of the following areas: military service, Peace Corps, Volunteer work with an organization, missionary work, or other.
 Documentation is required for approval

 - Complete two of the following requirements: